DataDog/integrations-core/redisdb/README.md

 ##### Trace collection

-APM for containerized apps is supported on hosts running Agent 6 and above but will need some extra configuration to begin collecting traces.
+APM for containerized apps is supported on hosts running Agent v6+ but requires extra configuration to begin collecting traces.

 Required environment variables on the agent container: